2021 Pacific typhoon season: Tropical Depression 26W

 At 00:00 UTC of October 22, the JMA noted the formation of a low-pressure area east of Mindanao.
 Two days later at 06:00 UTC, the JMA upgraded it to a tropical depression as it was located off the coast of the island of Palawan.
 On the same day, the JTWC noted the same low pressure area and gave a low chance of formation, which was later upgraded to medium.
 At 05:30 UTC of October 25, the JTWC issued a TCFA for the system, as its convection had improved and developed a weakly defined LLCC.
 On the next day, after re-issuing the TCFA at 05:00 UTC, the JTWC upgraded it to a tropical depression at 09:00 UTC as it was located off the coast of Vietnam.
 Satellite imagery found that its LLCC had become defined however the convective structure continued to remain disorganized.
 Between 15:00 UTC of October 26 and 03:00 UTC of October 27, the system made landfall near Nha Trang and at 03:00 UTC, the JTWC issued its final advisory as its convection had rapidly disorganized after landfall, as it moved over the mountainous terrain of Vietnam.

 Over 50,000 sea vehicles with over 261,000 people in it were already informed on the brewing system and its path, according to a meeting about the depression on October 25.
 Over 3,200 officer soldiers and 270 public vehicles were also put on standby.
 The areas between Thừa Thiên Huế and Khánh Hòa received heavy rainfall from the system.
+Total damage of the flooding associated with 26W was 328 billion VND (US$14.4 million).